Our pioneering history

-The Governors appoint Trustees to the Board from among their number and also select the Chairman and the Vice Chairman.
+The Governors appoint Trustees to the Board from among their number and also select the Chairman and the Deputy Chairman.

 The Board is responsible for agreeing the Trust’s strategic direction and the plans to implement it, and for ensuring that the management and administration of the Trust are properly carried out.

 The Trustees delegate implementation of Trust strategy and policy, and day-to-day operations to the Trust Chief Executive.

-Meet our Chief Executive, Dr Sally Byng, our Chairman of the Trust, John Colquhoun and other key people.
+Meet our Chief Executive, Dr Sally Byng, our Chairman of the Trust, Annabella Scott and other key people.
 Read more…